 An archive photo of EC President Barroso and German chancellor Merkel before talks in Berlin in October 2007.

-Finance Minister Simeon Dyankov said that Bulgaria would be able to cut its budget gap below the three per cent euro adoption limit in the second half of 2011.
+On November 18, Dyankov was quoted as saying that Bulgaria would be able to cut its budget gap below the three per cent euro adoption limit in the second half of 2011.

 "Our willingness to accept the euro is strong as ever, and the best option is to enter the mechanism as soon as possible," he said.

 Bulgaria could also resort to launching a bond on the international market in order to support its financials, which would be, however, lower than the one billion euro stipulated in the budget draft.